Combat

-Combat (French for fight) is a purposeful violent conflict meant to physically harm or kill the opposition.
+Combat is a purposeful violent conflict between multiple combatants with the intent to harm the opposition.
 Combat may be armed (using weapons) or unarmed (not using weapons).
-Combat is sometimes resorted to as a method of self-defense, or can be used as a tool to impose one's will on others.
-An instance of combat can be a stand-alone confrontation or a small part of a much larger violent conflict.
-Instances of combat may also be benign and recreational, as in the cases of combat sports and mock combat.
+Combat is resorted to either as a method of self-defense or to impose one's will upon others.
+An instance of combat can be a standalone confrontation or part of a wider conflict, and its scale can range from a fight between individuals to a war between organized groups.
+Combat may also be benign and recreational, as in the cases of combat sports and mock combat.

-Combat may comply with, or be in violation of local or international laws regarding conflict.
-Examples of rules include the Geneva Conventions (covering the treatment of people in war), medieval chivalry, the Marquess of Queensberry rules (covering boxing) and several forms of combat sports.
+Combat may comply with, or be in violation of, local or international laws regarding conflict.
+Examples of rules include the Geneva Conventions (covering the treatment of people in war), medieval chivalry, the Marquess of Queensberry Rules (covering boxing), and the individual rulesets of various combat sports.

 Hand-to-hand combat

 Hand-to-hand combat (melee) is combat at very close range, attacking the opponent with the body (striking, kicking, strangling, etc.) and/or with a melee weapon (knives, swords, batons, etc.), as opposed to a ranged weapon.

 Hand-to-hand combat can be further divided into three sections depending on the distance and positioning of the combatants: